 If your hospital or practice began participating in the EHR incentive programs in 2011, you get one more year to meet Meaningful Use Stage 2 requirements.

-U.S. Department of Health and Human Services (HHS) recently announced that eligible providers that start participating in the Medicare Electronic Health Records (EHR) incentive programs this year can meet new standards for Meaningful Use Stage 2 in 2014 instead of 2013.
+In a move that will give eligible hospitals and providers the time and space to prepare their systems for the transition to the next phase of Meaningful Use, the U.S. Department of Health and Human Services (HHS) recently announced that eligible providers that start participating in the Medicare Electronic Health Records (EHR) incentive programs this year can meet new standards for Meaningful Use Stage 2 in 2014 instead of 2013.

 HHS officials said they hope the decision will encourage hospitals and providers to speed up their adoption of EHRs, noting that many providers have delayed participation this year because they'd have to meet Stage 2 requirements in 2013.
 To buy themselves more time, many providers scheduled entry into the program in 2012, so they would not have to meet Stage 2 standards until 2014.

 "We want to provide an added incentive for providers attesting to Meaningful Use in 2011.
 We encourage any providers who have been waiting until 2012 to attest to Stage 1 meaningful use now," Joe Kuchler, a spokesman for the Centers for Medicare & Medicaid Services, told InformationWeek Healthcare.
 "Under the Medicare and Medicaid EHR Incentive Programs, providers who attest early receive greater incentives.
 And now those providers who first attest in 2011 can get three payment years for meeting the Stage 1 expectations, while those first attesting in 2012 can only get two payment years under Stage 1 criteria."